uchilaka/eg-strapi-docker-compose-monorepo/README.md

 This came out of an awesome jam session with [Sean](https://github.com/seannemann21)!

+## Who's this for?

+Any engineer new to containerization (running full operating systems, virtualized on a host machine e.g. your laptop) looking to get started using `docker` and `docker-compose` via an example.

+## A few notes about this code

 This example uses a simple app use case (frontend app + backend CMS) to demonstrate how docker + docker-compose can level up your local development game. **Strapi is simply something I'm quite familiar with.
 This is not an endorsement**.

 > Opinion alert